 Others who recognise that we can’t just start with the moral assumptions that we’re trying to ground have had their stab at grounding moral facts as well, but the result is generally vague at best.

 This fact is not lost on philosopher Christian Illies, himself an atheist and a moral realist.
-After one hundred and ninety-two pages of argument in favour of moral realism, that is, argument that we should believe moral realism is correct, he then spends six pages on the question of how there could be these things we call moral facts, and what in the world could provide the facts in question.
+After one hundred and ninety-two pages of argument in favour of moral realism, that is, argument that we should believe moral realism is correct, he then spends six pages on the question of how there could be these things we call moral facts, and what in the world could ground the moral facts.
 While Illies is sure that there are moral facts and thinks there are many reasons to believe that there are moral facts, he concedes in the end that explaining how this might be metaphysically possible (given naturalism) is a tough nut to crack.
-He notes that some philosophers “have dismissed the ontological problem on the basis of a coherence view of truth, claiming that any enquiry about correspondence is illegitimate.”((Illies, The Grounds of Ethical Judgement: New Transcendental Arguments in Moral Philosophy (Oxford: Clarendon Press, 2003), 192.))
-Let’s just get all our beliefs consistent, some might say, and not indulge in any presumption of knowing brute reality as it is and basing all of our beliefs on the “facts.”
+He notes that some philosophers “have dismissed the ontological problem on the basis of a coherence view of truth, claiming that any enquiry about correspondence is illegitimate.”1 Let’s just get all our beliefs consistent, some might say, and not indulge in any presumption of knowing brute reality as it is and basing all of our beliefs on the “facts.”

-But even if we took this road (unpromising though I think it would be), Illies is quite right to note that “there is still the challenge of explaining the possibility of harmonizing the picture of a mind-independent world with our beliefs – beliefs obtained through a justification that is independent of any correspondence.”((Illies, The Grounds of Ethical Judgement, 193.))
-“How,” he asks of moral facts, “do they fit into the picture of the world we normally have?”((Illies, The Grounds of Ethical Judgement, 193.))
-Coherentism is not a saviour for this problem because the very nature of the problem is actually one of coherence.
+But even if we took this road (unpromising though I think it would be), Illies is quite right to note that “there is still the challenge of explaining the possibility of harmonizing the picture of a mind-independent world with our beliefs – beliefs obtained through a justification that is independent of any correspondence.”2 “How,” he asks of moral facts, “do they fit into the picture of the world we normally have?”3 Coherentism is not a saviour for this problem because the very nature of the problem is actually one of coherence.
 The idea of moral facts does not seem to cohere with the naturalist outlook.
 Trying to steer a course between empiricism and idealism, he imagines that maybe the solution lies in neither the objective world nor in reasoning, but rather “in an underlying common and foundational structure in both,” whereby the universe just is such that “the same principles may well structure reason itself, and be keyed into the way the world is.”
-If the world is structured by the same principles that underlie reasoning, he says, then “this would account for our ability to grasp rationally the things which are independent of our thinking.”((Illies, The Grounds of Ethical Judgement, 196.))
-And so when we reason, we tap into the way the world really is, just because the way the world really is happens to be shaped by the same thing that shapes our thinking.
+If the world is structured by the same principles that underlie reasoning, he says, then “this would account for our ability to grasp rationally the things which are independent of our thinking.”4 And so when we reason, we tap into the way the world really is, just because the way the world really is happens to be shaped by the same thing that shapes our thinking.
 In seeking to offer an ontological solution then, Illies falls back into epistemology, seeking to explain how we can know moral facts if the universe is a certain way, and never again returning to the question of how such facts could be facts at all.
-And even with respect to his metaphysical account of how we know as outlined above, Illies concedes the obvious, “I do not claim, by any means, that this metaphysical picture of the world could easily be made plausible.”((Illies, The Grounds of Ethical Judgement, 197.))
-He is sure, however, that even though the ontological answer is elusive, “we must surely avoid the Charybdis of explaining the obscure by the obscure as much as the Scylla of a deus ex machine (‘the most absurd argument one could choose’, as Kant rightly remarks in a letter to Herz of 21 February 1771).”((Illies, The Grounds of Ethical Judgement, 197.))
-My own position is that the ontological solution is not so much “obscure” as distasteful to many.
+And even with respect to his metaphysical account of how we know as outlined above, Illies concedes the obvious, “I do not claim, by any means, that this metaphysical picture of the world could easily be made plausible.”5 He is sure, however, that even though the ontological answer is elusive, “we must surely avoid the Charybdis of explaining the obscure by the obscure as much as the Scylla of a deus ex machine (‘the most absurd argument one could choose’, as Kant rightly remarks in a letter to Herz of 21 February 1771).”6 My own position is that the ontological solution is not so much “obscure” as distasteful to many.
 What Illies has given us in the end is a surrender to mystery: We have absolutely no idea what the underlying facts are that ground morality, but we’d better not say that it’s God!

-Somewhat more outspoken for atheism, Russ Shafer-Landau says that “most people think that if moral rules are objective, then they must have been authored by God.”((Russ Shafer-Landau, Whatever Happened to Good and Evil?
-(New York: Oxford University Press, 2004), 75.))
-This includes, he says, those “who embrace moral scepticism, just because they believe that the only escape from it is to God, whom they reject.”((Shafer-Landau, Whatever Happens to Good and Evil, 75.))
-For this reason, Shafer-Landau calls the principal argument of such people the “argument from atheism.”
+Somewhat more outspoken for atheism, Russ Shafer-Landau says that “most people think that if moral rules are objective, then they must have been authored by God.”7 This includes, he says, those “who embrace moral scepticism, just because they believe that the only escape from it is to God, whom they reject.”8 For this reason, Shafer-Landau calls the principal argument of such people the “argument from atheism.”
 “It says that ethics is objective only if God exists.
 But God does not exist.
 Therefore ethics isn’t objective.”
 Shafer-Landau says that in his “own experience,”

 people tie objectivity to God because of a very specific line of thought.
 The basic idea is that all laws (rules, principles, standards, etc.) require a lawmaker.
 So if there are any moral laws, then these too require a lawmaker.
 But if these moral laws are objective, the lawmakers can’t be any one of us.
 That’s just true by definition.
 Objectivity implies an independence from human opinion.
 Well, if objective moral rules aren’t authored by any one of us, then who would did make them up?
-Three guesses.((Shafer-Landau, Whatever Happened to Good and Evil, 75-76.))
+Three guesses.9

 This is not precisely how I formulate the moral argument, but there are obvious similarities.
 Neither the theist nor the atheist should accept the argument from atheism, says Shafer-Landau, since laws do not really require lawmakers after all.
 “Since [atheists] can easily accept the existence of at least some objective laws (e.g., of physics or chemistry) they should deny that laws require authors.
-But once we get rid of that view, then there is no reason at all to suppose that objective moral rules require God’s existence.”((Shafer-Landau, Whatever Happened to Good and Evil, 76.))
+But once we get rid of that view, then there is no reason at all to suppose that objective moral rules require God’s existence.”10

 At least one important response to Shafer-Landau seems obvious.
 The claim that the moral argument makes is that moral rules are problematic in metaphysical naturalism, not simply because they are rules or facts, but because they are rules or facts of a certain kind.
 They do not, like the laws of physics, simply tell us what will happen or what to expect.
 They tell us what we should do, and in doing so they express intent.
-Hence Shafer-Landau has made a poor comparison.((This is to say nothing, for now, about whether or not religious thinkers would grant that the laws of physics do not require an author.))
-He has anticipated this response.
+Hence Shafer-Landau has made a poor comparison.11 He has anticipated this response.
 He replies:

 I disagree.
 The best reason for thinking that moral laws require an author is that all laws require an author.
 But that reason, as we’ve seen is mistaken.
 What other reason could there be?